gl1tterbomb/gl1tterbomb/README.md

 I love Green Lanterns,and Flash is cool too

- Here's an image of a sea bunny!
-I called it a Sea Bunny because it looks like a bunny.
+ Here are some things if you want to know about me, if you're too lazy to check on Strawpage.
+Also, here an image of a sea bunny!
+I called it a Sea Bunny because it looks like a bunny and its easy for me to spell. 👍

 ![image_alt](https://github.com/metaleaterr/metaleaterr/blob/d58ec10c93743b3ac28a4ce429c9cb9ffcd97e70/qBaFCev.gif)